-You can purchase your Delta 10 THC products at a variety of stores and smoke shops.
-You always have to make sure that the shop you are buying from is legit.
-Ask for the lab report (CoA’s) to know that your products are safe.
+You can purchase your Delta 10 THC products at various stores and smoke shops.
+You always have to ensure that the shop you buy from is legit.
+Ask for the lab report (CoAs) to know that your products are safe.
 Often, the manufacturers do not appropriately produce the D10 distillate.
-In many cases, you can quickly end up with a Delta 9 THC concentrate higher than 0.30% total dry weight, making the product illegal in Hawaii per the state laws.
+In many cases, you can quickly end up with a Delta 9 THC concentrate higher than 0.30% total dry weight, making the product illegal in Hawaii per State laws.
 And even worse, it will be classified as marijuana.

 The best way to find high-quality products is to buy online.
 Especially when it comes to your D10, you can find all the vital information you need, such as the COAs.

-At BiowellnessX, we pride ourselves that what we list on our labels is what’s in them.
+At BiowellnessX, we pride ourselves on the fact that what we list on our labels is what’s in them.
 For example, our 55mg Delta 10 gummies consist of 50mg pure D10, whereas the rest is Delta 8 THC and Delta 9 THC (<0.30%).
 You can see more on our COA.

-Everything we have offer is 100% hemp-derived products, so you as a consumer can feel safe and sound when purchasing.
+Everything we offer is 100% hemp-derived products, so you, as a consumer, can feel safe and sound when purchasing.

 We also have all of our lab reports and testing results on our website for anyone to see.

 The Legalities of Delta 10 THC in Hawaii

 The State of Hawaii has strict CBD laws than most and doesn’t allow the sale of specific products infused with CBD, such as foods, beverages, and cosmetics.

 Like California, the State follows federal guidelines for approval from the Food and Drug Administration.